|

 Dennis Foley, an Aboriginal elder from this area

-and author of “Repossession of our Spirit”, will give valuable insights into the
+and author of "Repossession of our Spirit", gave valuable insights into the

 Aboriginal heritage of Narrabeen Lagoon and its catchment.